 The Reason for the Season

-He pushed back from the splintery railing and looked across the bridge both ways.
+He pushed back from the cold railing and looked across the bridge both ways.
 Empty.
 Not even a vehicle.
 Why did he think that there would even be another pedestrian?
-Everyone was home or in church doing Christmas Eve stuff tonight.
-Even the shops were closed.
+Everyone was home or in church doing Christmas Eve stuff.
+Even the shops were closed tonight.
 Stupid little town with its little population.
 Stupid December.

 What did anything matter?
 What was tomorrow, other than another cold day in a cold month in a cold year of a cold life?